jonathan904/symfony-docs/book/forms.rst

 --------------

 Often, you'll want to build a form that will include fields from many different objects.
-For example, a registration form must contain data belonging to a ``User`` object as well as many ``Address`` objects.
+For example, a registration form must (required) contain data belonging to a ``User`` object as well as many ``Address`` objects.
 Fortunately, this is easy and natural with the form component.